webuild-consortium/wp4-trust-group/task2-trust-framework/entities-involved.md

 # Entities Involved in Trust Evaluation

-This document extracts the list of entities involved in trust evaluation, trust registry, and trust infrastructure in the EUDI Wallet ecosystem.
+This document defines, according to EUDIW ARF,  the list of entities involved in trust evaluation, trust registry, and trust infrastructure in the EUDI Wallet ecosystem.

 ## Core Trust Infrastructure Entities